Time and Tide

 4. Data management

 The table below shows the calculations I did to estimate how many and what hard-drives I needed to get for the production.
-As we didn’t know what style and how we were going to shoot there were a few assumptions I had to make.
+As we didn’t know how much we were going to shoot there were a few assumptions I had to make.
 Of our 29 days in China, 3 were travelling days where we probably weren’t going to shoot as much and we would also have a couple of days off without filming to rest.
 This left us with 24 shoot days and within those shoot days I estimated shooting a total of 4 hours run time.
-On our previous narrative short film we shot about 2 hours of footage a day, I doubled that as an estimate for our documentary style.
+On previous narrative short films we shot about 2 hours of footage a day, I doubled that as an estimate for our documentary style.
 Audio data was also estimated at the highest rate with maximum 4-channels recording every time even though I knew we would only have that set-up a handful of times.

 Data Management Estimation Calculation